Why You Need a Budget

 When it comes to budgeting a failure is an easy reason to quit, especially when a major unexpected expense blasts your budget to pieces.
 Instead of quitting, you can regroup just like you would if you splurge and have a cheat weekend on a diet.

 In a way a great budget is a lot like a great diet.
 You need to ease into it or you'll lose your willpower after a week and you need a support system that can help keep you on track.
 Finally you need to build in cheats.
-Create part of your budget for fun or for a special item you want to save up for like an iPhone X or a new game console.
+Create part of your budget for fun or for a special item you want to save up for like an iPhone XS or start saving for the PS5.